Permian Production Growth Stands Alone

 Permian production (on a barrels of oil equivalent, or “boe” basis) climbed 9.2% year-over-year (YoY) through May.
 Production in the US’s most prolific basin had climbed steadily since mid-2023, reaching 10.4 mboe/d in December 2023 before dipping to 10.0 mboe/d in January.
 Production recovered over the next five months, returning to 10.4 mboe/d in May.
 None of the other three basins posted a YoY production increase, although Appalachia’s June 2024 production was only 0.3% shy of the prior year level.
 Eagle Ford and Haynesville posted YoY declines of 3.7% and 6.8%, respectively.

-Rig counts fell across the board over the year ending March 2024.
-Starting with 758 rigs across the four basins, the total declined in 26 out of the 33 weekly reporting periods through early November 2023, reaching 616.
-Thereafter, the four-basin rig count held steady between 618 and 629, ending the review period at 621.
-The Permian and Appalachian basins posted early period rig count increases that peaked at 1% and 4%, respectively, in early May 2023 – only 6-weeks into the review period.
-Those basins ended the review period with YoY rig count reductions of 10% (Permian) and 18% (Appalachia).
-The Permian’s decline was largely steady through mid-January 2024, after which it reversed course to a steady increase through the remainder of the review period.
+Rig counts fell across the board over the year ending March 2024, most recent data available.
+Starting with 541 rigs across the four basins, the total declined in 26 out of the 33 weekly reporting periods through early November 2023, reaching 438.
+Thereafter, the four-basin rig count held steady between 438 and 454, ending the review period at 449.
+The Permian and Appalachian basins posted early period rig count increases that peaked at 1% and 4%, respectively, in early May 2023.
+Those basins ended March 2024 with YoY rig count reductions of 10% (Permian) and 18% (Appalachia).
+The Permian’s decline was largely steady through mid-January 2024, after which it reversed course to a steady increase through March 2024.

 The other three basins were not nearly as resilient as the Permian, posting rapid rig count declines during the review period: Appalachia with a 21% mid-July to September drop, and Eagle Ford with a slightly more gradual 20% decline from late June to early September.
 The rig count decline for Haynesville, while stretching over a longer period of time – late March to mid-October, marked a whopping 45% reduction.
 Eagle Ford’s YoY decline came in close to Appalachia’s at 21%, having posted fairly regular rig count increases over the latter half of the review period.
-Haynesville posted a modest comeback during the last two months of 2023 but generally declined again in Q1 2024, ending the review period with a 46% decline.
+Haynesville posted a modest comeback during the last two months of 2023 but generally declined again in Q1 2024, ending the twelve-month through March 2024 with a 46% decline.

 Commodity Prices Edge Upward